Sep. 18, 2020 @ 5:00 am – Nov. 22, 2020 @ 11:00 am

 Celebrated by Mexicans and Mexican Americans alike, as well as others in Latin America, Día de los Muertos is an important religious and cultural event that synthesizes pre-Columbian traditions with Catholic Church practices.
 Originating in ancient Mexico, the annual celebration is increasingly observed in the United States as part of contemporary American popular culture.
 Day of the Dead blends indigenous religious and cultural rituals with customs surrounding Catholic holy days of All Hollows Eve (All Saints Evening October 31), All Saints Day (prayers are said to saints and martyrs November 1), and All Souls Day (prayers and offerings to deceased relatives and friends November 2).
 The first day (November 1st known also as Día de los Angelitos/Day of the Little Angels) is dedicated to the souls of deceased children; while November 2nd is set aside to honor the souls of adults.
 During this yearly event, cemeteries are cleaned and home and public altars or ofrendas (offerings) are built both to honor the dead and to attract them with food, drink, candles, incense, marigold flowers, and objects once favored in their lives.

-This year Mexic-Arte Museum presents a Day of the Dead exhibition that will feature Community Altars and a special showing of Day of the Dead artwork from the Juan Antonio Sandoval Jr. Collection.
+This year Mexic-Arte Museum presents a Day of the Dead exhibition that features Community Altars and a special showing of Day of the Dead artwork from the Juan Antonio Sandoval Jr. Collection.
 Tour the collection virtually by clicking on the Culture Connect button!

 We will offer our El Día de los Muertos/Day of the Dead Educational Activity Guide (revised 2nd edition), which can be used by teachers, students, researchers, and learners of all ages.
 Compiled by our Museum team working with scholars and other experts, this Guide documents the history of Day of the Dead and the diverse cultures and artists that carry on the tradition.
 We will feature a Virtual Tour and art activities that relate to Day of the Dead, for example, how to construct your own altar, produce sugar skull and skull mask, make papel picado, and create paper marigold flowers.